egel-lang/egel-docs/source/life.rst

 .. note::

-    Though Egel combinators may be side-effecting they must reduce to a value.
+    Though Egel combinators may be side-effecting, they must reduce to a value.
     `IO.print` will print all its arguments but will reduce to the uninformative value `System.nop`.
 Often, with side-effecting calculations these values are simply discarded.
 The semicolon separates such statements.